sypht-team/sypht-python-client/README.md

 print(sc.fetch_results(fid))
 ```

-or run it in the command line:
+or run it via the command line:

 ```
 $ sypht extract --product invoices path/to/your/document.pdf
 ```

+## Documentation

 Visit the [Marketplace](https://app.sypht.com/marketplace/products) to see the full set of available AI Products, document types and data fields supported.

+Advanced workflows, features and field data structures are covered in the [Dev Guide](https://sypht.gitbook.io/sypht/).

 ## License